Sutherland Falls in Blanket Creek Provincial Park

 In the videos below, you can experience two very different sides of Sutherlands Falls — the majestic waterfall from a safe distance that most of us will see and the adrenaline-fueled ride that only very few will experience.

-What to Expect on the Sutherland Falls Hike
+What to Expect on the Hike to Sutherland Falls

 The Sutherlands Falls hike is an easy, mostly flat trail through a forest of white pine, western cedar, western hemlock, and moss.
 The trail follows Blanket Creek, but you can’t see the water until you reach the viewpoint.